h2oai/h2o-tutorials/h2o-world-2017/qwiklab/dai/student_instructions.md

 After an experiment is complete, the top center of the UI provides you with a number of optional tasks that you can perform:

-- You can interpret this model, which we'll do in the next step.- You can score on another dataset, which tells Driverless AI to give the predictions of credit card default probabilities for each individual person in that dataset.
-This is provided as a download.- You can transform another dataset that you already imported.
+- You can interpret this model, which we'll do in the next step.
+- You can score on another dataset, which tells Driverless AI to give the predictions of credit card default probabilities for each individual person in that dataset.
+This is provided as a download.
+- You can transform another dataset that you already imported.
 You select your data, and Driverless AI provides the munged one.
-Information about Driverless AI transformations is available in the Driverless AI User Guide.- You can download the training dataset - the out-of-fold predictions.
-With this, you can do more model training with the out-of-fold predictions. - You can download the test predictions.- You can download the logs.- You can download the scoring package.
+Information about Driverless AI transformations is available in the Driverless AI User Guide.
+- You can download the training dataset - the out-of-fold predictions.
+With this, you can do more model training with the out-of-fold predictions.
+- You can download the test predictions.
+- You can download the logs.
+- You can download the scoring package.
 The scoring package includes a scoring module and a scoring service that can be started in TCP or HTTP mode.
 If you have a Linux system, the scoring package will make a virtual environment that will run the examples included in the package.
 The examples are random data that is auto-generated with the same schema as this dataset.
-- You can down load the features and view their importance for the final model.
+- You can download the features and view their importance for the final model.

 The bottom right section, where CPU/GPU monitoring was previously now shows a summary of the experiment.